TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - in capsules, run make cro-preserve (no crw, for diff's sake).

 - then make diff-land and copy in as above.

+ Uploading corrections.
+When needing to make updates to a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr}.xml edit the new issue-corr.xml as needed; update timestamp values for affected records, and for the whole upload. unchanged records must be removed from the file, else crossref will
+    fail to do any updates (though their process reports "success" on the changed records, sigh). in Makefile, change the xml_output assignment to the issue-corr.xml file. make upload-test if ok, make upload-real

+There is no charge for updating metadata, so do what's needed.